k-ohtake/advection-diffusion-neg/README.md

 # advection-diffusion-neg

-This repository provides simulation codes (evolution equaion and eigenvalue visualization) for the following paper.
+This repository provides simulation code (evolution equaion and eigenvalue visualization) for the following paper.
 I would appreciate your citing the following paper when you publish your results using this code.

 Ohtake, K. (2024).
 Pattern formation by advection-diffusion in new economic geography. arXiv preprint arXiv:2407.05804.